emard/esp32blesynscan/micropython/README.md

 # SynScan_BLE Micropython version

-The same functionality as arduino but written in micropython.
+The same functionality as arduino but written in 100 lines of micropython.

+It was possible to simplify code logic because UART always must send someting to motor hardware to get response.
+Motor hardware is otherwise quiet.

+So when BLE receives request from synscan, it sends it over UART and waits timeout of
+10ms for UART response.
+Received response is sent back to synscan.

+Code doesn't have independent TX and RX threads.

 Response is sligthy slower than arduino version.

-When UART timeout is set to less than 10 ms then synscan will not connect.
+It could be because of UART timeout of 10 ms. But when timeout is set to less than 10 ms then synscan will not connect.

 install